 Applicants can also identify conflicts by using the Austin Build Connect "Public Search" function or the City's Property Profile GIS tool.
 Identifying and resolving conflicts ahead of time can help expedite your permit review.

 How is a conflict cleared?

-Use the Conflict Resolution Template to ensure conflicts are properly resolved.
+Use the Conflict Resolution Template (Modelo para Resolucion de Conflictos) to ensure conflicts are properly resolved.

 To use the template, review and edit the yellow highlighted text to reflect your project specific details.
-Email your edited template to each of the conflicting permit holders.
+Email your edited template and your Traffic Control Plan (TCP) to each of the conflicting permit holders.
 Please do NOT include your Permit Analyst on these email exchanges.
-Ensure you send individual emails to each and every one of the conflicting permit holders identified by your Permit Analyst.
+You must send individual emails to each and every one of the conflicting permit holders identified by your Permit Analyst.